Darkensan/D-Manager/README.md

 All donations collected will be used for community projects supported, time to time, from D's dev team

 A 10% will go to support the poor beggars of discord community!!!
-Imho also Soy have the right to fullfill his dremas !!!
+Imho also Soy have the right to fullfill his dreams !!!